d-smith/sia-chapter-3/README.md

 Note the book has been significantly updated since the above comment was added.

 Currently looking at the vm setup needed for submitting jobs.

+After bring up the virtual box for the first time, add the following to ssh in as spark:

+config.ssh.username = "spark"